developingAlex/instarails/README.md

     1. From our project directory, execute the following to update our project

         `bundle install`

+        followed by a restart of your rails server if it is running.
     1. Then we run the generator, in the terminal execute:

         `rails generate devise:install`